ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 Coding: Where the Real Differences Show

-This is where Claude pulls ahead significantly.
-Claude's context window is massive—200K tokens compared to ChatGPT's 128K (as of early 2026).
+On large codebases, Claude pulls ahead significantly.
+Claude's context window is massive compared to ChatGPT's (exact numbers shift with every release, so check current specs, but the gap has held since I started comparing them).
 In practice, this means I can paste an entire module, multiple files, or a full codebase structure and Claude will actually remember all of it.

 With ChatGPT, I've hit the wall too many times.
 Paste a 2000-line file, ask about a function at the bottom, and it's already forgotten the imports at the top.
 Claude handles this effortlessly.